4th-5th Grade Early Childhood Endorsement

 - EDEL 5480 Teaching Science to Fourth and Fifth Graders (2 credit hours)

-Only currently licensed teachers or undergraduates who graduate in spring and are expecting to receive licensure over the summer are eligible for this program.
+Only currently licensed teachers or undergraduates who graduate in spring and are expecting to receive licensure over the summer are eligible for this program per Ohio Department of Education regulations.
 Because courses are offered at the graduate level, they may be used to renew your teaching license.
 Unfortunately, this endorsement is not part of the senior to graduate students program.
 You must have at least a 2.9 Undergraduate GPA to be accepted.
 In order to be recommended for the Endorsement, you must also complete all courses with a 2.75 cumulative GPA and pass the Ohio Assessments for Educators (OAE) Elementary Education Exam with a score 220 on each section.

 TUITION & financial aid

-The endorsement courses are $349/credit hour for Ohio Residents and $352/credit hour for Non-Ohio Residents (Office of the Bursar 2015-2016 Tuition Schedule see Off Campus Graduate Programs).
+Please visit the Office of the Bursar 2015-2016 Tuition Schedule (select Off Campus Graduate Programs) for current tuition and fees.
 Ohio University Faculty and Staff should contact us before registering.
-As a non-degree graduate student working toward teacher certification, financial aid for independent students is limited to undergraduate Direct Loans that require a minimum of six credit hours.
-Students who have reached the maximum aggregate loan borrowing limit in the Direct Loan Program ($57,500 as Independent, $34,500 as Dependent) may seek a private alternative loan as a resource.
-For further questions about the FAFSA (Free Application for Federal Student Aid) and other aid programs, please e-mail email@example.com.
+Ohio University Faculty and Staff should contact us before registering.
+As a non-degree graduate student working toward teacher certification, financial aid is limited to undergraduate Direct Loans that require a minimum of six credit hours.
+Students who have reached the maximum aggregate loan borrowing limit in the Direct Loan Program ($57,500 as Independent, $31,000 as Dependent) may seek a private alternative loan as a resource.
+Students planning to enroll in courses for Summer Semester 2016 will need to complete the 2016-2017 FAFSA application.
+The Ohio University school code is 003100.
+For further questions about the FAFSA (Free Application for Federal Student Aid) and Direct Loans, please e-mail firstname.lastname@example.org.

-Our next cohort is scheduled to begin in May 2016 during our Summer term.
-Applications are now being accepted.
+Our next cohort is scheduled to begin in May 2017 during our Summer term.
+Applications are no longer being accepted for this program (ND8869) for 2016..
+We will begin accepting applications for the 2017 program in February 2017.
 A Program Overview is also available in pdf format.
-For additional questions, please e-mail us: firstname.lastname@example.org.
+For additional questions, please e-mail us: email@example.com.